View the project on GitHub. jakob-schuster/matchbox

 # accessing a field of a record with a dot

-if read is [_ rec.primer _] => read.out!(rec.output)
+if read matches [_ rec.primer _] => read.out!(rec.output)

 Function application